darkyen/cap-drone/Readme.md

    cat picture.
 2. Add that to `/hookHandlers/index.js` keep in mind the name of the handler is what you would want to point in your webhook and in your secrets/config.json file.

-## Pusher only support 10k messages!
+## Pusher problems ?
-There are two very important things to remember though
+There are two very important things to remember
-  - Pusher only allows you to have 10KB messages.
+  - Pusher allows you to send max 10KB messages.
   - If you are posting more than 10KB text in your chatroom, you are evil.
 Read the license!